-- Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors. - For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+- Diabetic supplies and services: used for the administration of your insulin, (i.e., syringes, alcohol swabs, etc.) - Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors. - For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custommolded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the noncustomized removable inserts provided with such shoes).
 Coverage includes fitting. - Diabetes self-management training is covered under certain conditions.

-\$0 copayment for Medicarecovered diabetic supplies and services (e.g., syringes, alcohol swabs, etc.)
+\$0 copayment for Medicare-covered diabetic supplies and services (e.g., syringes, alcohol swabs, etc.)

-\$0 copayment for Medicarecovered diabetes selfmanagement training
+\$0 copayment for Medicare-covered diabetes selfmanagement training